Khouloud-Bhlel/Khouloud-Bhlel/README.md

 ### ✨ New Opportunity

 work on Algo Leap Solutions / Advancing Trade S.p.A.
-(Italy) start from 25/06/2025 as a SOFTWER DEVOLOPER
+(Italy) start from 25/06/2025 as a SOFTWARE ENGINEER
 - Database developed : Create tables , procedures,functions,triggers,views in Mysql server management.
 - Create scripts for uplode data exel using Mysql server management.
 - Integration Vozitel APIs using C# and .NET.